kamok/hashicorp-interview/terraform-getting-started.md

 - Docker (version 24.0 or greater)

 ## Install Terraform
 Visit the [Terraform installation page](https://developer.hashicorp.com/terraform/install) and select the appropriate installation method for your system.
-We will use the package manager [homebrew](https://brew.sh/) to install Terraform but you may choose whichever method you like.
+We use [Homebrew](https://brew.sh/) to install Terraform.
+You can use any method from the installation page.

 ```shell
 brew tap hashicorp/tap
 brew install hashicorp/tap/terraform
 ```

-Verify Terraform is installed on your machine correctly
+Verify Terraform is installed correctly
 ```shell
 $ terraform -version
 Terraform v1.13.4